bitboy85/circuitpython_keyboardext/README.md

 # Installation
 Just copy keyboardext.py, en_us.py and the layout you want to your lib/adafruit_hid folder on your circuitpython device.
+If you need extra space on your device you can safely delete the existing keyboard.py and keyboard_layout_us.py

 # Example
 ```python